KIKC (AM)

 KIKC (1250 kHz) is an AM radio station broadcasting a classic country format.
-Licensed to Forsyth, Montana, United States, the station is currently owned by The Marks Group.
+Licensed to Forsyth, Montana, United States, the station is owned by P&A Media LLC.

+The station went on the air in 1975 as a country music station owned by Gold Won Radio Corporation.
+After being sold to NEPSK Inc. in 1987 and Stephen Marks in 1996, KIKC became an oldies station in 2001, before returning to classic country in 2009.
+P&A Media bought the station in 2024.

 History

-KIKC began broadcasting October 10, 1975, airing a country music format, and was owned by Gold Won Radio Corporation.
-The station ran 5,000 watts, and operated during daytime hours only.
+KIKC began broadcasting on October 10, 1975, airing a country music format, and was owned by Gold Won Radio Corporation.
+The station ran at 5,000 watts, and operated during daytime hours only.
 In 1986, its sister station 101.3 KXXE's call sign was changed to KIKC-FM, and it began simulcasting the programming of KIKC.

 In 1987, the station was sold to NEPSK Inc., along with its FM sister station, for $252,500.
+NEPSK, which also owned television properties in Maine (WAGM-TV in Presque Isle and cable television systems in Aroostook County), was initially jointly owned by Thomas Shelburne III, Peter Kozloski, and Norman Johnson; in 1991, Kozloski took full control.

-In 1996, the stations were sold to Stephen Marks for $300,000.
+In 1996, the KIKC stations were sold to Stephen Marks for $300,000; he owned them through Miles City Forsyth Broadcasting.
 In June 2001, the station adopted an oldies format.
-On February 1, 2009 KIKC-AM changed their format from oldies to classic country.
+On February 1, 2009, KIKC changed its format from oldies to classic country.

+Stephen Marks died on May 11, 2022.
+Andrew Sturlaugson's P&A Media acquired Marks' Montana and North Dakota radio stations, including the KIKC stations, for $850,000 in 2024.